IC-Search/ic-search/README.md

 ## MVP

-The MVP as part of the Dfinihack hackathon showcases:
+The MVP as part of the DFINIHACK hackathon showcases:

 - User facing UI for searching websites
 - Registering websites